-But your destination is the church Fraumünster, famous for the magnificent windows created by Marc Chagal in 1970 resp.
-1978.
+But your destination is the church Fraumünster, famous for the magnificent windows created by Marc Chagall in 1970 respectively 1978.
 These windows alone make a short visit a must.

-While the Chagal-windows are indisputably the most beautiful, they are not the only exquisite art in sacral buildings.
+While the Chagall-windows are indisputably the most beautiful, they are not Zurich’s only exquisite art in sacral buildings.
 You only have to cross the Münsterbrücke to get to the Grossmünster, Zurich’s most important double-towered landmark.

-The Grossmünster is decorated with windows designed by Augusto Giacometti (Giovanni Giacometti’s cousin, who was in turn Alberto Giacometti’s father) from 1933, and since 2009 by seven windows by German postmodern artist Sigmar Polke.
+The Grossmünster is decorated with windows designed by Augusto Giacometti from 1933, and since 2009 by seven windows by German postmodern artist Sigmar Polke.
 Besides these steady attractions, there are temporary exhibitions taking place.

 It’s raining?
 No problem, cross the street to the tram stop Bahnhofsquai and take either train No. 7, No. 11 or No. 13 to Paradeplatz.
 From there you walk three minutes to the Fraumünster to admire Chagal’s windows (see above).